Using atscript-db Models

 |---|---|

 @db.table 'users' | Names the SQL/Mongo table.
-Required on the concrete model — the base ships without it. |
+Required on the concrete model — the base ships without it (it's the only thing your extension must add). |

 @arbac.attribute | Every field marked here becomes a key in the UserAttrs map passed to role scopes — attrs.tenantId is available inside defineRole().use(allowTableRead(..., { scope: (attrs) => ({ filter: { tenantId: attrs.tenantId } }) })). |